 This camp is located on the South Fork of the Two Medicine River.
 It is approximately a 2-hour ride from the nearest trailhead.
 It is our general season guided camp.
 Our close proximity to Glacier National Park allows us to hunt the residential elk herds as well as some elk migrating out of the park to their wintering grounds.
 The valley is covered intermittently by open hillsides and dense timber in the bottomland.
 We use this camp for our late (general) season guided hunts in late October and early November.
 By November, we can usually count on snow at this camp.

-We typically limit the size of the general season camps to four hunters per trip.
+We typically limit the size of the general season elk and mule deer hunting camps to four hunters per trip.
 Camps of this size are consistent with the quality of hunt we provide and give us a good chance of getting guys on animals.